 Existential Riddle(1): Excellent.
 Fantastic piece of removal that is only held back by the requirement for cards in hand.

-Guidance(1): Good.
+Guidance(1): Okay to Good.
 The skill bonus for the whole turn is just the sort of additional value that Guidance needed to become interesting.
 Seekers are still the ones least likely to be able to spare an action, but the card is significantly improved now.

-Dr. Maleson(2): Excellent to Staple.
+Dr. Maleson(2): Excellent.
 The good doctor has always been playable already just for his soak, but now the ability is great, too.
 Choosing between either of two encounter cards will make the mythos phase a lot less stressful and dropping a clue is a small price to pay for that privilege.
 I could see a seeker using Maleson to just never draw an enemy unless there were three of them stacked .

 Press Pass(2): Excellent.
 Four resources is a lot, enough that this is likely not worth playing without any clue dropping synergies.
 In a deck that does have those, it’s completely nuts though.
 The combo with Maleson(2) alone is amazing.

-Fingerprint Kit(4): Excellent to Staple.
+Fingerprint Kit(4): Excellent.
 Clearly, this is a card with a lot of raw and obvious power.
 One of the few instances where a card gets more expensive to play when upgrading it from the default, but since this discovers 6 additional clues instead of 3, that might be worth it.
 With every use being worth (more than) a Deduction(2), gaining more supplies also becomes very worth doing.